MAnfal/manfal.github.io/_posts/2021-04-11-write-your-code-for-humans.md

 # Explanation

 As human beings, we are bound by our mental limitations and as we get older, these limitations only increase.
 Some notable limitations include memory loss, time skipping, and a gradual decrease in learning capabilities.
-There are experiments carried across the entire world on our perception and how our minds respond to the stimuli with age.
+There are experiments done across the globe on our perception and how our minds respond to the external stimuli with age.
 2 experiments relevant to our discussion are discussed below.

 ## Why Life Seems to Speed Up as We Age?